 Henry V (1989), directed by Kenneth Branaugh.
 This is the movie that brought Branaugh to worldwide attention (he also stars as Henry) and touched off a miniature Shakespeare boom.
 It’s helpful to have a little background in the historical setting, or the first few scenes may be puzzling.
 But stick with it–once it gets going, the movie gallops like a charging steed, and you almost have to clamp your jaw to keep from cheering at the St. Crispin’s Day speech.
 Later scenes draw out the darker elements of Henry’s excellent French adventure–namely piles of corpses.
 He grandstands a bit over a pile of corpses on the battlefield (Please!
 Cut away from the heroic pose!), but redeems himself in the courtship scene with Princess Katharine that follows directly after.

 Henry V (1945), directed by Sir Laurence Olivier.
 Shakespeare probably wrote the play in a spirit of gung-ho patriotism, and this movie version, released in the last year of World War II, captures that spirit.
-Some of the acting and staging will strike contemporary viewers as a little hokey, but Olivier does something really great in the opening scene, which you can see the prologue here.
-Namely, after a charming set-model scene of 16th-century London, the camera zooms in on the Globe Theater, where audience, actors, and snack sellers are getting ready for a live performance of . . .
+Some of the acting and staging will strike contemporary viewers as a little hokey, but Olivier does something really great in the opening scene (which you can find on Youtube–search for Henry V prologue 1944).
+After a charming set-model view of 16th-century London, the camera zooms in on the Globe Theater, where audience, actors, and snack sellers are getting ready for a live performance of . . .
 Henry V. It’s a lovely little snapshot of how the plays might have actually been performed, well worth seeing.

 Julius Caesar (1971), directed by John Gielgud.
 This one might be hard to find, but I include it because it’s the most recent movie version of JC that I know of.
 The cast is made up mostly of Americans who were better known at that time than now.
 Jason Robards as Brutus seems to be sleepwalking through his performance, and since Brutus is the hero of the play, this is a large problem.
 Charleton Heston is a convincing Antony and Gielgud, grand old man of the British stage even then, appears as Caesar.
 There’s an older version (1953) with Marlon Brando as Antony and Gielgud as Brutus, which has some fine moments.